rohanbhatia/heart-disease-dataset/README.md

-# SVM-Heart-Disease
+# Heart-Disease
-A Python implementation of an SVM for use on the Heart Disease dataset
+A Python implementation of Machine Learning Algos for use on the Heart Disease dataset